davidaq/aq-web-front-node/README.md

     awf

-Running `awf` will start watching changes in the `app` directory, and generate the following files in parent directory: app.js, app.js.map, app.css, app.css.map.
+Running `awf` will start watching changes in the `app` directory, and generate the following files in parent directory: app.js, app.css.

 Note: The name of the generated files will be the same as the watched directory. i.e. you may watch in `home` directory, and generated files will be home.js etc.